outsidedav/swift/analytics/mobile_analytics.md

   * `ERROR` - Use for unexpected exceptions or unexpected network protocol errors
   * `WARN` - Use to log usage warnings that are not considered critical errors, such as usage of deprecated APIs or slow network response
   * `INFO` - Use for reporting initialization events and other data that might be important, but not urgent
-  * `DEBUG` - Use for reporting debug statements to help developers resolve application defects
+  * `DEBUG` - Use for reporting debug statements to help Developers resolve application defects

 ### Log level scenario
 {: #log-level-scenario}

-When the logger level is configured to `FATAL`, the logger captures uncaught exceptions, but does not capture any logs that lead up to the crash event.
+When the logger level is configured to `FATAL`, the logger captures uncaught exceptions, but doesn't capture any logs that lead up to the crash event.
 You can set a more verbose logger level to ensure that logs that might lead to a `FATAL` logger entry, such as `WARN` and `ERROR`, are also captured.

 When the logger level is set `DEBUG`, you also get Mobile Analytics Client SDK logs, which are included when you send logs.